-FAA 'stonewalling' Boeing 737 MAX probe after fatal crashes: senator
+FAA 'stonewalling' Boeing 737 MAX probe after fatal crashes -senator

 The Aircraft Safety and Certification Reform Act of 2020, introduced on Tuesday, would give the agency new authority to hire or remove Boeing employees conducting FAA certification tasks, and grant new whistleblower protections to employees, among other provisions.

-While victims’ family members applauded such reforms, they are also demanding that critical aircraft systems - like the MCAS flight control system linked to both crashes - be approved by the FAA, not just Boeing, and that manufacturers must be required to re-certify new aircraft derived from earlier models.

-“The bill still lacks teeth,” said Chris Moore, whose daughter also died in the 737 MAX crash in Ethiopia.

-Reporting by David Shepardson in Truro, Massachusetts; Additional; Writing and additional reporting by Eric M. Johnson in Seattle; Editing by Tom Brown and Steve Orlofsky
+Reporting by David Shepardson in Truro, Massachusetts and Eric M. Johnson in Seattle; Additional reporting by Tracy Rucinski; Editing by Tom Brown and Steve Orlofsky